Learn About Sun Safety This May

 - Scaly or rough patches on the skin, or areas that bleed or ooze

 - Changes in skin sensation, such as itchiness, pain or tenderness.

 Make A Difference During Skin Cancer Prevention And Detection Month

 Skin cancer is a serious disease that affects millions of Americans each year.
 Everyone can make a difference this May by helping to spread awareness about the warning signs and risk factors for skin cancer.
 You can also make a difference by teaching children about keeping skin healthy.
 Bad sunburns during childhood can increase children’s future risk of skin cancer, making it extra important to teach kids about sun safety.

-Skin cancer is uncommon in children and teens, but you can make a difference for kids facing any life-threatening medical condition by donating your car to Wheels For Wishes benefiting Make-A-Wish.
-To make a donation, please call us at 1-877-431-9474 or fill out our online car donation form.
+Skin cancer is uncommon in children and teens, but you can make a difference for kids facing any critical illness by donating your car to Wheels For Wishes benefiting Make-A-Wish.
+To make a donation, please call us at 1-855-278-9474 or fill out our online car donation form.
 Your donation is tax deductible and you receive free towing.
-Best of all, your donation will help fill a child's life with hope, strength and joy when they need it most.
+Best of all, your donation will help fill a child’s life with hope, strength and joy when they need it most.